 - Entrants may submit no more than two entries in total and no more than one entry in any of the categories: Poetry; Drama; Novel; Short Story.

-- Entries in the categories of Poetry, Drama, Novel, and Short Story may include a poem or small group of thematically related poems, a play of any length, a short story or small group of thematically related short stories of up to 7,500 words, an excerpt from a novel of up to 7,500 words.
+- Entries in the categories of Poetry, Drama, Novel, and Short Story may include a poem or small group of thematically related poems, a play of any length, a short story or small group of thematically related short stories, a novel or the scheme of a novel accompanied by approximately 15,000 words of the novel itself.